Code4PuertoRico/tech-summit-2015-hackathon/README.md

-# Tech Summit 2015 Hackathon Rules & Tracks
+# Tech Summit 2015 Hackathon Rules, Tracks and FAQ

 ![](Tech-Summit-2015-Register-Now-700x760.jpg)

 ## General Rules

-The Tech Summit 2015 Hackathon promotes the design, development and prototyping of civic and business ideas.
+The Tech Summit 2015 Hackathon promotes the design, development and prototyping of civic and entrepreneur ideas.

 We encourage all projects to consider government (at all levels), citizens and civic organizations as their user/market base.
 Whether civic or not, try to think about your project idea with a venture and entrepreneur mindset.

 Feel free to use software, data or hardware to design, develop and implement your prototype.

-All project's code, design, schematics and documentation must be forked by the Commonwealth of Puerto Rico Github account.
+All project's code, design, schematics and documentation must be forked by the [Commonwealth of Puerto Rico's Github account](https://github.com/commonwealth-of-puerto-rico).
 Each project must select an approved open source license to participate at the Tech Summit.
 If a project does not specify a particular open source license, the MIT license will be assumed by default.
 Projects failing to be forked or that specify a non open source license will not be able to present a demo or compete for any categories or prizes at the Tech Summit.

 ## Hackathon Tracks